What is TrialNet?

 TrialNet is an international network of academic institutions, healthcare professionals and scientists dedicated to preventing type 1 diabetes.

-The Pathway to Prevention study is part funded by JDRF, and is aiming to better our understanding of how Type 1 diabetes develops.
+Their Pathway to Prevention study is part-funded by JDRF, and is aiming to better our understanding of how type 1 diabetes develops.

 The study is looking for siblings and family members of people who live with type 1 diabetes.
 To get involved, you must:

-• be between the ages of 3 and 20 and have an aunt/uncle, cousin, grandparent, niece/nephew, or half-brother/sister with T1D
+- be between the ages of 3 and 20 and have an aunt/uncle, cousin, grandparent, niece/nephew, or half-brother/sister with type 1 diabetes

 Participants will be asked to provide a blood sample as well as some additional health data.
-This information will be used by researchers to run analyses that could help find trends and commonalities in Type 1 development.
-Those who sign up will also be told if they are in the early stages of developing type 1 diabetes or at increased risk of developing the condition, and will be given monitoring and follow up care.
-They may also be offered the opportunity to take part in clinical trials.
+This information will be used by researchers to run analyses that could help find trends and commonalities in type 1 development.

 Find out more about the study, and if you meet the participation criteria, on the TrialNet website: www.trialnet.org/participate

 Type 1 Diabetes UK Immunotherapy Consortium (T1D UK Consortium)